Normality Assumption

 Anderson-Darling

-This statistic measures how well the sample data follow a particular distribution.
+This statistic compares the empirical cumulative distribution function (ECDF) of your sample data with the distribution expected if the data were normal.
+If the observed difference is adequately large, you will reject the null hypothesis of population normality.
 The lower the value, the better the distribution fits the data.
 The test uses math to examine the skewness and kurtosis of the distribution.

 The hypothesis for the Anderson-Darling test are: